Docker Compose-Based Deployment of a Validator Node

 .

-To configure the OAuth provider, you will need to set the following environment variables in the
+you need to configure it by seting the following environment variables in the .env

 file: